AlbertSmit/sitecite/README.md

 </h1>
 <sup><i>Check if your cited sources are still up. :rocket:</i></sup>

+## Have you ever...

+Cited another persons website, and actually checked if the quote was still up there after a while?
+Right.
+Neither have I.

+I ran into a scenario where I did want to know about this;
+and so this action was born.

 ## Usage

 You can now consume the action by referencing the v1 branch